factly/cbfc-crawler/README.md

     cd cbfc

-To run the crawler for a default year (2018):
+To run the crawler:

     scrapy crawl movies

-To run the crawler for a specific year, 2017 for eg:
+To run the crawler for range of years, 1992 to 1993 for eg:

     scrapy crawl movies -a from_date=1992 -a to_date=1993